Focusing on a healthier community, for nearly a century

 and imaging services.
 BCH leadership also initiates a 10-year development

-strategy to centralize services and expand local health care resources.
+strategy to centralize services and expand local

 2013.
 BCH opens Anderson Medical Center, the first phase of our development